ToMMApps/express-waf/README.md

 Usage
 ----------
-The constructor expects the blacklist timeout (after that timeout the host will be removed from the blacklist) and the used database for the blacklist as parameters.
+The constructor expects the configuration for the blocker and optional settings as parameters.
+Blocker configuration includes:
+    - blockTime: A blacklist timeout which indicates the time after that entries from the blacklist will be removed.
+    - db: The used database for the blacklist.
 In the folder "/database" you can find predefined database connectors.
     If you don't find the connector you need, you may define your own database connector.
     This connector must define an add-, a remove- and a contains-function.
 ```
 var waf = new ExpressWAF({
+    blocker: {
         db: emudb,
         blockTime: 10000
+    },
+    log: true
 });
 ```